marisaa-kirisame/rat-music/README.md

+> Simple Rust TUI-based music player
+>
 # rat music
-Simple commandline UI music player I'm making to learn Rust.
-Uses [rodio](https://github.com/RustAudio/rodio) for audio playback and [ratatui](https://github.com/ratatui-org/ratatui) for TUI.
+Commandline music player I'm making in order to learn Rust.
+Uses [rodio](https://github.com/RustAudio/rodio) for audio playback and [ratatui](https://github.com/ratatui-org/ratatui) for the TUI.
 Work in progress, please be patient.

-# Basic operation of the program
-In the current state, the music player features 3 main controls:
+You can find the key bindings below, they are being regularly updated as I develop the program.

+# Key bindings
 | Key | Function |
 | --- | --- |
 | q | Quits. |